yyd01245/grassroots-contracts/contracts/README.md

 * `refund(name project_name, name contributor, name tier_name)`

-    `project_name` is the name of the project to which the contribution to refund was made.
+    `project_name` is the name of the project to which the contribution was made.

     `contributor` is the name of the Grassroots account that made the contribution.

-    `tier_name` is the name of the tier purchase to refund.
+    `tier_name` is the name of the purchased tier to refund.

 ### Withdraw Funds

-To withdraw funds from your Grassroots balance back to a regular `eosio.token` balance, simply call the `grassroots::withdraw` action.
+To withdraw funds from a Grassroots balance back to a regular `eosio.token` balance, simply call the `grassroots::withdraw` action.
 Users can withdraw an amount up to their Grassroots account balance.

 * `withdraw(name account_name, asset amount)`